sekuryti/zafl/README.md

 ```
 ### Setting up IDA with your license key (Optional)

-If you don't have IDA, you can skip this step
+*Skip this step if you don't have IDA*
-The standard Zipr toolchain configuration uses IDA Pro as part of its analysis phases.

 Once you get a license from IDA, put your license key file in: ```$IDAROOT/```

 Then you must run IDA once in interactive mode and accept the licensing terms: